raphaelquintao/QRoute/README.md

 # QRoute

-Powerfull and Simple PHP Route library.
+Powerful and Simple PHP Route library.
 Just one file.

-## Instalation
+## Installation
 Navigate to your project folder in terminal and run the following command:

 `composer require quintao/qroute`